 This would not be the last chance to grab bits of Beethoven.
-Exhumed in 1863 to study his deafness, they found the temporal bones gone, but still attempted to discover what they could.
-But before he was put back in the ground, one of the doctors couldn’t resist and held on to some more pieces of the skull, including large pieces from the back of the skull.
+When his body was exhumed in 1863 to study his deafness, researchers found the temporal bones gone, but still attempted to discover what they could.
+But before he was put back in the ground, one of the doctors couldn’t resist holding on to some more pieces of the skull, including large pieces from the back.

 Perhaps what is most amazing, is not that these secular relics were taken, but that they survived the next 150 years.
 The Ira F. Brilliant Center for Beethoven Studies has the distinct, and perhaps dubious, honor of possessing what remains of the great composer, above ground at least.